philipbrembeck/codi/README.md

 News
 --------------
-We're working on a "Save as HTML"-Function which you can see live on http://codi.jokenetwork.de - Update soon!
+Save-As-HTML-Function is now live!

 Everything you need
 --------------

-In the head-tag you'll find the following Stylesheet and Javascripts:
+In the head-tag you'll find the following Stylesheets and Javascripts:

     <!-- Base CSS -->
     <link rel="stylesheet" href="....">